Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Electro-aether-energy in black holes

-For two widely separated black holes to become bound and finally merge, energy must be lost.
+For two widely separated black holes to become bound and finally merge, potential energy must be lost.
 This can occur by dynamical friction, whereby kinetic energy is transferred to nearby matter.
 For example, a bypassing star can get a slingshot in which it gains kinetic energy and the BH pair becomes more bound.
 When the pair has a separation of a few parsecs, there is not enough matter to effectively continue this process, while gravitational radiation becomes relevant at distances of 0.001--0.01 pc.
-This is called the final parsec problem \cite{milosavljevic2003final}.
+This is called {\it the final parsec problem} \citep{milosavljevic2003final}.
 Various ways out have been proposed, including merging with help of further stars or a third BH.
-Disk accretion during the merger of supermassive black hole binaries in galactic nuclei works for them\cite{armitage2002accretion}.
+Also disk accretion during the merger of supermassive black hole binaries in galactic nuclei works for them \citep{armitage2002accretion}.

-In the EZPE paradigm, merging happens in a galaxy with a basically constant dark-matter core, which gets continuously filled up while being depleted by the BHs.
+In the \EAE paradigm, merging happens in a galaxy with a dark-matter core, which gets continuously filled up while being depleted by the BHs.
 For a BH pair this feeding increases both masses and also diminishes their distance, as we now discuss by a standard analysis.